yrto/typescript-academind/README.md

 ## Literal Types

-Parameter(s) should be equal to predetermined values.
-Even more powerful when combined with union types:
+Parameter(s) should be equal to predetermined value(s).
+Very powerful when combined with union types:

 ```typescript
 const double = (